-Loyal Order of Reenactment Enthusiasts (LORE) is organized around an educational goal.
-The purpose of the organization is to provide the means for history enthusiasts, educators and students to develop or expand their skills and background in various aspects of history, including, but not limited to Medieval, Renaissance, Age of Discovery, Victorian, Civil War, Western History, Exploration, Arts and Invention.
+The Loyal Order of Re-enactment Enthusiasts (LORE) is organized around an education goal.
+The purpose of the organization is to provide the means for history enthusiasts, educators and students to develop or expand their skills and background in various aspects of history.

 - Contact Information -